projecthydra-labs/hydra-validations/README.md

 CardinalityValidator is a subclass of ActiveModel::Validations::LengthValidator which "tokenizes" values with `Array.wrap(value)`.
-The "cardinality" of the value is the length the array.
-Hence,
+The "cardinality" of the value is therefore the length the array.
+Accordingly,

 - `nil` and empty enumerables have cardinality 0
 - scalar values (including empty string) have cardinality 1.